Community Day Camp

 Cub Scout Day Camp is three days of exciting fun, exciting program activities and adventure at a location close to home with no overnight stay.
 Day Camp is an introductory outdoor program for Tigers, Cub Scouts, and Webelos with little camping experience.
 Programs are run by BSA National Camp School trained volunteers and are inspected and accredited annually by the Laurel Highlands Council.

-Our summer theme, the Transcontinental Railroad, allows us to create and deliver a program of challenge, creativity, adventure, and learning.
+Our summer theme, Dragons, Dreams, and Wizardly Deeds, allows us to create and deliver a program of challenge, creativity, adventure, and learning.
 Both daytime and evening "twilight" camp opportunities are available.
 Scouts, families, dens, and packs can attend any camp that fits their schedule provided they have the required adult leadership.
 They are also welcome to attend more than one day camp as each one is a little different.

 *In order to avoid late fees, unit payments must be received at one of the council service centers by the payment dates listed above or the price will be bumped to the next level